harharkh/mayda/README.md

 | Unimodal |       0.21      |       2.13      |     53     |   11.16  |
 | Native   |      14.03      |      14.03      |      0     |    32    |

-For `input2` the Shannon entropy is 10.00, but the additional structure is used to improve compression, particularly for `Monotone`.
+For `input2` the Shannon entropy is 10.00, but the additional structure is used by `Monotone` to improve compression.

 |          | Encode (BInt/s) | Decode (BInt/s) | Index (ns) | Bits/Int |
 |----------|-----------------|-----------------|------------|----------|